shoelace-style/shoelace/docs/getting-started/form-controls.md

 ## A Note About Event Handling

 Shoelace uses event listeners to intercept the form's `formdata` and `submit` events.
-This allows it to inject form data and activate client-side validation as necessary.
-If you're also using an event listener, this means _you must attach the listener after Shoelace form controls are connected to the DOM_.
-Otherwise, your logic will run before Shoelace has a chance to inject form data and validate form controls.
+This allows it to inject data and trigger validation as necessary.
+If you're also attaching an event listener to the form, _you must attach it after Shoelace form controls are connected to the DOM_, otherwise your logic will run before Shoelace has a chance to inject form data and validate form controls.

 ## Form Serialization